angular/angular/aio/content/guide/roadmap.md

 ## In Progress

-### Accelerated debugging and performance profiling with Angular DevTools

-We are working on development tooling for Angular that will provide utilities for debugging and performance profiling.
-This project aims to help developers understand the component structure and the change detection in an Angular application.

 ### Improve test times and debugging with automatic test environment tear down

 To improve test time and create better isolation across tests, we want to change <code>[TestBed](https://angular.io/api/core/testing/TestBed)</code> to automatically clean up and tear down the test environment after each test run.